TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 > The first time you **take damage** each turn, add 1d4 to this advantage.

 Wow.
 We are now three improvements deep into this ability and it feels pretty powerful indeed.
 By spending just one of our resources, we get a powerful advantage that we can feed off of making attacks and taking damage, like a true berserker might.
 If we play our cards right, we'll be adding dice front, left, and center all battle long!

+## Deep Dive on Creating Ability Points

+### Creating Multiple types of Ability Points

+Characters don't necessarily have one source of powers.
+A magical blade fighter that uses their _mana_ to use abilities related to their magic power might also have _flourishes_ that they use to perform abilities related to their sword mastery.
+A cyborg psychic might have both _ammunition_ for their arsenal of weapons and _psi points_.
+An inventor may have any number of different ability points, each representative of their different inventions.

+You can give your character an additional type of ability points whenever you would increase the number of ability points you have.
+Instead of increasing the number of ability points you have, just create a new pool of two ability points of the new type.
+When you can increase the number of ability points you have, you only gain that many ability points in total-- you must choose which of your types of ability points increase.

+### Customizing Ability Points

+If you're feeling particularly creative, you may want your abilities to be powered by something other than a pool of points.
+They could be powered by a pool of dice, a set of leveled slots, or a deck of cards that does something different depending on what card you draw.
+If you or your GM have a creative idea for how you want to power your character's abilities, go for it.

+If you choose to do so, keep in mind the capability of characters with ability point pools.
+A character with a deck of cards that do different things likely shouldn't start with more than two cards, and should gain additional cards or improve existing cards in a way similar to how a character with ability points would gain additional points in their pool and improve their existing abilities.